Information for Reviewers

 - Do you have time to complete the review before the deadline?

 - Are you familiar enough with the content area and/or methods to provide a high-quality review?

 - Do you have any potential conflicts of interest?

 If you are unable to review for any of these reasons, please reply promptly to the invitation e-mail in order to allow another reviewer to be appointed.

 - Please attempt to complete your review within the provided deadline.
 If you are not able to complete your review in time, please contact the Editorial Office.

 - A well-organised, detailed, thoughtful review will often be passed on to the authors.

 - Your review can be as critical as you judge necessary.
 Always provide constructive criticism.
 Your comments should be helpful to the author(s) and should never be demeaning or pejorative.
-The authors are likely to have put a huge amount of time and energy into their work.
+The authors are likely to have put a considerable amount of time and energy into their work.
 Disparaging comments are not helpful.

 - Do not spend a lot of time correcting language, grammar or spelling.
 If errors in these areas interfere with the overall message, make a general comment to this effect.
 If a specific error confuses a point, make a specific comment.